 No. All of the locations offer the same fun, fast-paced curriculum under the direction of experienced teachers.
 The same teachers often work at multiple locations during the summer.
 Students from all locations will perform in a final showcase, with the exception of Turbo students.
 We encourage you to sign up for the session that is at the most convenient location for you!

-Yes, full-day kids will need to bring their own lunch every day (except the last day, when they have the option of ordering pizza).
+Yes, full-day kids will need to bring their own lunch every day (except the last day, when they have the option of ordering pizza at certain locations).
 They will also need a small morning and afternoon snack.
 Half-day students should bring one snack, but do not need a full lunch.
 Though water is available at all locations, students have the option of bringing bottled water.
 Please help us by not turning your kids into sugar monsters!
 Make sure that their meals are balanced, filling and healthy—if the kids are washing down their PB&J and M&Ms with Coke, they all turn into Tasmanian Devils after lunch!
 Although we have a strict “no sharing food” policy, please inform the staff if your child has ANY food allergies.

 I can already tell you that my child won’t want to participate in one of the daily classes (dance, for example).
 Can he/she sit out?